 She suddenly realized what he meant.
 “Never took you for a spy… You don’t strike me as someone good at blending in.”

 “That’s because I never bothered trying,” he said simply.

 There wasn’t really any arguing with that.
-Ardeth had never cared what anyone else thought and he wasn’t about to start now.
+Ardeth had never cared what anyone else thought, and he wasn’t about to start now.
 That he even accepted a job involving a fair deal of deception was a surprise.
-Selissa cringed at the picture of Ardeth acting civil to fool some unknowing victim into trusting him.
+Selissa cringed at the mental picture of Ardeth acting civil to fool some unknowing victim into trusting him.
 It just didn’t sit right with her.